dpawlows/Foundations-of-Scientific-Computing/lessons/L1/anaconda-intro.rst

 In reality, it isn't necessary to use Spyder to do any of these things.
 Instead, one can write and edit code in any text editor (e.g.
-Atom, which is what I use, or Notepad/Textedit (not recommended)), then run the code from the
+VS Code, which is what I use, or Notepad/Textedit (not recommended)), then run the code from the
-Windows Command Prompt or Mac Terminal.
+Windows Powershell Prompt or Mac Terminal.
 In fact when you use Spyder, it is really just acting like a wrapper to put all of this functionality in one place.